A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation

-Table~\ref{tab:questionnaires} reports the means and standard deviations of three questionnaire scales (Satisfaction, Usefulness, and Intrusiveness) grouped by the four explainability and transparency modalities (verbal, embodied, visual/attentional, and functional) and the three groups of participants (Technical HRI Researchers, Humanities HRI researchers, Users in HRI).
-The Linear Mixed models revealed a significant effect of the modality on Satisfaction.
-Specifically, participants were found, on average, more satisfied with Verbal (M = 4.54), Attentional (M = 4.14), and Functional (M = 4.32) modalities than Embodied (M = 3.12) (Verb-Emb: B = 1.333, t = 3.991, p = 0.001; Func-Emb: B = 1.311, t = 3.925, p = 0.001, Att-Emb: B = 1.066, t = 3.19, p = 0.014; all tests computed with Bonferroni correction), as shown in Figure~\ref{fig:mixed_model}.
+Table~\ref{tab:questionnaires} reports the means and standard deviations of three questionnaire scales (Satisfaction, Usefulness, and Intrusiveness) grouped by the three explanation modalities (verbal, embodied, and graphical).
+The Mixed Models analysis (see \ref{par:Analysis} for test description) revealed a significant Fixed effect of the modality on Satisfaction (F(2,118)=20.6, $p<0.001$), Usefulness (F(2,118)=9.24, $p<0.001$) and Intrusiveness (F(2,118)=4.62, p=0.012).
+After post-hoc pairwise comparisons with Bonferroni correction, participants were found more satisfied with Verbal (M=5.26) and Graphical modalities than with the Embodied one (M=5.03) (Verb-Emb: B=0.968, t(118)=6.16, $p<.001$; Graph-Emb: B=0.729, t(118)=4.64, $p<0.001$), as shown in Figure~\ref{fig:mixed_model}.